-The term “theosis” has two meanings, the condition or the state of deity and the deification of man.
+The term theosis has two meanings, “the condition or the state of deity” and “the deification of man.”
 Only God has the condition of deity in and of Himself.
 No man can ever attain true divinity.
 There is only one God and we are not Him.
-However, theosis is also the state of being divinized or God-infused, both in character and person (2 Peter 1:4).
-Peter describes Christians as being “partakers of the divine nature” (KJV).
-The Greek word koinōnos translated “partakers,” means a sharer, associate, companion.
-Christians, through the great promises of salvation, sanctification and the privilege of sonship through faith in Christ, become participants in the divine nature of God.
+However, theosis is also the state of being divinized or God-infused, both in character and in person.
+Peter describes Christians as being “partakers of the divine nature” in 2 Peter 1:4 (KJV).
+The Greek word koinōnos translated “partakers,” means “sharers, associates, or companions.”
+Christians, through the great promises of salvation, sanctification, and the privilege of sonship through faith in Christ, become participants in the divine nature of God.

 Through the process of theosis, man exhibits or reveals within himself the presence of God in his life.
-Theosis is also associated with another term called ”perichoresis” which is a Greek term describing the relationship between each person of the Trinity.
-Therefore, theosis is related to his ability for perichoresis, or interrelationship, in which God resides within His human creation.
-As a result of theosis, and this indwelling relationship of God, man is made alive, full, and complete.
+Theosis is also associated with another term, perichoresis, which is a Greek term describing the relationship between each Person of the Trinity.
+Therefore, theosis is related to man’s ability for perichoresis, or interrelationship, in which God resides within His human creation.
+As a result of theosis and the indwelling of God, man is made alive, full, and complete.

-One of the best ways to describe how we can become like God is found in the teachings of Jesus, especially in the Beatitudes as recorded in Matthew chapter 5.
-It is here that Jesus culminates his teachings with the command to be “perfect” as God is.
-Prior to this, He was setting a new standard, a new law that superseded that of the old law.
+One of the best ways to describe how we can become like God is found in the teachings of Jesus, especially in the Beatitudes, as recorded in Matthew chapter 5.
+It is here that Jesus culminates His teachings with the command to be “perfect” as God is.
+Prior to this, Jesus was revealing the true intent of the Law.
 The goal, to be perfect, to achieve spiritual excellence, is a constant process.
 The goal for the Christian is essentially to be different from the world, to be more like God.

 Having said that, though, it is crucial to understand that we do not experience theosis by any amount of determination or fleshly effort of our own.
 It is only through the indwelling Holy Spirit, who empowers us and leads us to godly living by His work in our hearts that we can come closer to God and display the divine nature.
-For example, it is through this process of theosis, becoming one with God, experiencing His absolute, limitless love that we come to know how to love even our enemies.
+For example, it is through this process of theosis, displaying God’s character and experiencing His absolute, limitless love, that we come to know how to love even our enemies.
 It is only through His Spirit residing within us that we as believers love and pray for those who seek to do us harm (Romans 12:14–21).